Des Moines Area Community College Data & Information Overview

 How Well Is Des Moines Area Community College Ranked?

-Des Moines Area Community College was awarded 12 badges in the 2021 rankings.
+Des Moines Area Community College was awarded 518 badges in the 2022 rankings.
+The highest ranked major at the school is agricultural/farm supplies retailing and wholesaling.

 Is It Hard to Get Into DMACC?